Raegan Pebley

-Jennifer Raegan Pebley (née Scott; born August 12, 1975) is an American basketball coach and former player.
+Jennifer Raegan Pebley (née Scott; born August 12, 1975) is an American basketball executive and former coach and player.
+She is currently the general manager of the Los Angeles Sparks.

 Pebley has been the head women's coach at three NCAA Division I institutions, most recently TCU.
 Pebley played two seasons in the Women's National Basketball Association (WNBA) as Raegan Scott.
 A 6'4" forward, Pebley played college basketball at Colorado.

 Early life and college playing career

 Born and raised in Orem, Utah, Pebley (born Jennifer Raegan Scott) graduated from Mountain View High School in Utah in 1993.
 Pebley then attended the University of Colorado Boulder and played at forward for the Colorado Buffaloes from 1993 to 1997.
 Pebley averaged 8.4 points and 5.6 rebounds and shot .445 from the field in 124 games.
 Pebley earned second-team All-Big 12 honors in 1997 and graduated from Colorado with a bachelor's degree in broadcast journalism.

 Professional playing career

-Pebley was drafted in the third round of the 1997 WNBA draft by the Utah Starzz.
-In the 1997 season, Pebley played eight games and averaged 5.4 minutes, 1.5 points, and 0.9 rebounds.
-In 1998, she moved to the Cleveland Rockers for her final WNBA season.
-She played 22 games and averaged 7.6 minutes, 1.7 points, and 1.3 rebounds.
+Pebley was drafted in the third round (21st overall pick) of the 1997 WNBA draft by the Utah Starzz.
+She would miss the Starzz' first three games of the 1997 season, but then finally debut on June 28, 1997, in a 58–76 loss to the Houston Comets.
+In her debut game, Pebley recorded 2 points and 1 rebound in just under 6 minutes of playing time.
+She would go on to play just 8 games in the 1997 season and averaged 5.4 minutes, 1.5 points, and 0.9 rebounds.

+Pebley's second season in the WNBA would end up being her final season in the league.
+She signed with the Cleveland Rockers and played 22 games for the team, averaging 7.6 minutes, 1.7 points, and 1.3 rebounds.
+The Rockers finished with a 20–10 record and reached the playoffs but were eliminated in the semi-finals by the Phoenix Mercury in three games.
+Game 3 of that series ended up being Pebley's final game of her career.
+The game was played on August 25, 1998, and the Rockers would lose 60–71, with Pebley recording 5 points, 2 rebounds and 1 block.